 These include a desktop app so that users can access the tool, and make calls, from their desktop, mobile apps, SMS messaging, and a virtual receptionist which automates the routing of internal calls.

-Users can also avail of automatic call recording; ring groups to allow callers to easily reach specific departments within the business; and features to make the calling experience more enjoyable for users including hold and transfer music.
+Users can also take advantage of automatic call recording; Ring groups to allow callers to easily reach specific departments within the business; and features to make the calling experience more enjoyable for users including hold and transfer music.

-There’s unlimited calling in the US, Canada, Mexico, and Puerto Rico plus low international rates and free number transfer.
+Why we chose Ooma Office: Ooma works wonderfully for internationally spanning businesses.
+There’s unlimited calling in the US, Canada, Mexico, and Puerto Rico plus low international rates.

 Great app interface